Magnesium in biology: Proteins

 The Mg2+ ion tends to bind only weakly to proteins (Ka ≤ 105) and this can be exploited by the cell to switch enzymatic activity on and off by changes in the local concentration of Mg2+.
 Although the concentration of free cytoplasmic Mg2+ is on the order of 1 mmol/L, the total Mg2+ content of animal cells is 30 mmol/L and in plants the content of leaf endodermal cells has been measured at values as high as 100 mmol/L (Stelzer et al., 1990), much of which buffered in storage compartments.
 The cytoplasmic concentration of free Mg2+ is buffered by binding to chelators (e.g., ATP), but also, what is more important, it is buffered by storage of Mg2+ in intracellular compartments.
 The transport of Mg2+ between intracellular compartments may be a major part of regulating enzyme activity.
 The interaction of Mg2+ with proteins must also be considered for the transport of the ion across biological membranes.

 Manganese

 In biological systems, only manganese (Mn2+) is readily capable of replacing Mg2+, but only in a limited set of circumstances.
 Mn2+ is very similar to Mg2+ in terms of its chemical properties, including inner and outer shell complexation.
 Mn2+ effectively binds ATP and allows hydrolysis of the energy molecule by most ATPases.
 Mn2+ can also replace Mg2+ as the activating ion for a number of Mg2+-dependent enzymes, although some enzyme activity is usually lost.
 Sometimes such enzyme metal preferences vary among closely related species: For example, the reverse transcriptase enzyme of lentiviruses like HIV, SIV and FIV is typically dependent on Mg2+, whereas the analogous enzyme for other retroviruses prefers Mn2+.

-Importance in drug binding

-An article investigating the structural basis of interactions between clinically relevant antibiotics and the 50S ribosome appeared in Nature in October 2001.
-High-resolution X-ray crystallography established that these antibiotics associate only with the 23S rRNA of a ribosomal subunit, and no interactions are formed with a subunit's protein portion.
-The article stresses that the results show "the importance of putative Mg2+ ions for the binding of some drugs".